Ten Landmark cases on Muslim Law

 This article envisages Ten Landmark cases on Muslim Law, evolved and interpreted over time by the Supreme Court of India.
-Some cases deal with the rights of woman and clarifying their position in society.
+Some cases deal with the rights of women and clarify their position in society.

-In Muslim customs, a woman is entitled to Mehr or dower, which is given to the woman as a mark of respect and the purpose is for the woman to utilise it after the marriage or if her husband passes away.
+In Muslim customs, a woman is entitled to a Mehr or dower, which is given to the woman as a mark of respect and the purpose is for the woman to utilize it after the marriage or if her husband passes away.

 2. Shayara Bano v.
 Union of India and others

 Facts of the case revolve around a resident of Uttarakhand who represented the plight of several Muslim women.
 She had an ugly marriage and she was divorced by her husband by way of triple talaq (Talaq-ul-biddat).

 Issue: Whether this practice of triple talaq is unconstitutional because it violates Article 14,19,21 of the Constitution.

 Held: The Supreme Court decided that this practice is violative of Article 14 because it is only the man in the marriage who can practice it and the woman cannot hence the principle of equality is violated.
 By virtue of Article 19, the woman should have the choice during the divorce.
 Article 21 ensures the right to life with personal liberty.

 Shayara Bano v.
 Union of India, better known as the 'Triple Talaq Case', gave India a historical judgment that declared the practice of Triple Talaq to be unconstitutional.
 The Triple Talaq judgment is widely regarded throughout the jurisdictions as a safeguard against social evils.
 Because of the astute and justified reasoning provided by the majority bench of the Supreme Court, India finally abolished the regressive and immoral practice of instantaneous Triple Talaq.